iamprim0rdial/cyber-security-notes/networking.md

 1. **Physical Topology :**  Tell us how components are physically connected to each other .
 10BaseT and FDDI is example of physical topology
 2. **Logical Topology :**  Tell us how communication is done through network device logically .

+- **Note:** You might be using 10BaseT with physical star topology to connect component together however these component communicate using logical bus topology.

 ---

 ## Data Communication: